 - a.
-Absorbent towels

-- b.
-Bucket containing working solution of disinfectant

-- c.
-Transfer tongs in a holder

-- d.
-Food in secondary container

-- e.
-Disinfectant spray bottle

-- a.
 Step stool

 - b.
 Knee pads (optional)

 - c.
 Biohazard barrels

 - d.
 Biohazard bags

 - e.
 Yellow tape

 - f.
 Autoclave tape

 - g.
-Any additional required items for "Special Services Requests."

-- 3) Review and sign off for room temperature, humidity and all daily and monthly checkoff items. - 4) Check proper function in negative pressure at the rack's touch screen display.
-Report any dysfunction and document the details in "Facility/Comments Reports." - 5) Set up the BSC, maintain the work surface separated into clean and dirty sides: - a) Turn on BSC and allow to run for a minimum of five minutes before placing arms or hands inside. - b) Spray and wipe the inside of the BSC with the appropriate dilution of disinfectant. - c) Place an absorbent towel or similar material soaked in appropriate disinfectant on the working surfaces. - d) Bring in a bucket with disinfectant solution, a blue rag and tongs and holder. - e) Keep the food for filling feeders in a lidded secondary container; label with mill date, expiration date and container sanitation date.
+Any additional required items for "Special Services Requests." - 3.
+Review and sign off for room temperature, humidity and all daily and monthly checkoff items. - 4.
+Check proper function in negative pressure at the rack's touch screen display.
+Report any dysfunction and document the details in "Facility/Comments Reports." - 5.
+Set up the BSC, maintain the work surface separated into clean and dirty sides: - a.
+Make sure the BSC is on. - b.
+Spray and wipe the inside of the BSC with the appropriate dilution of disinfectant. - c.
+Place an absorbent towel or similar material soaked in appropriate disinfectant on the working surfaces. - d.
+Bring in a bucket with disinfectant solution, absorbent towel and forceps and holder. - e.
+Keep the food for filling feeders in a lidded secondary container; label with mill date, expiration date and container sanitation date.